bgoonz/GIT-HTML-PREVIEW-TOOL/readme.md

-**GIT HTML PREVIEW TOOL** was tested under the latest Google Chrome and Mozilla Firefox.
+**GIT HTML PREVIEW TOOL** was tested under the latest Google Chrome and Mozilla Firefox for GitHub & BitBucket

+> Still working on getting it to render html hosted on GitLabb